CHARLIE H. CAMPBELL

 If a person believes God is leading him or her to teach others to defend the faith, then I would work on preparing a message, let’s say on the trustworthiness of the Bible, or evidence for the existence of God.
 Write out your notes, refine them, rework them.
 Perhaps build a PowerPoint presentation and then let your junior high, high school, or college pastor take a look at it.
 Then, mention to them that if they are ever open to the idea of you sharing something with the group along those lines, that you would love the opportunity.
 Then, be faithful with any opportunity God gives you, and see what He might do.
 Jesus said, “He who is faithful in a very little thing is faithful also in much” (Luke 16:10).
 You might find yourself with more and more opportunities to speak.

 Your Bible teachings, the presentations you do, are very visual.
 You use a lot of slides to communicate your points.
-It’s a method not widely used.
-Is there a reason you teach that way?

-I realized many years ago when I was teaching, that showing people large, high-resolution color photographs of the Sea of Galilee, a map of Israel, ruins of the theater in Ephesus, an archaeological discovery, the interior of a cell, etc., would make a much longer impression on them than just talking about those things.
+I do.
+I realized many years ago when I was teaching, that showing people color photographs of the Sea of Galilee, a map of Israel, ruins of the theater in Ephesus, an archaeological discovery, the interior of a cell, etc., would make a much longer impression on them than just talking about those things.
 I started doing that and immediately began receiving positive feedback from people.
 It appears that Jesus and other New Testament teachers knew the value of visual aids as well.
 Jesus often said things like, “Look at the fig tree” or “Observe how the lilies of the field grow” (Lk.
 21:29; Matt.
 6:28).
 James said, “Look at the ships” (James 3:4).
 Visual aids can help make a lesson easier to understand and more memorable.

 Are there any new projects or books you’re working on?